 2. Phillips Head Screwdrivers

-Phillips Head drivers get their crosshead moniker from their cruciform design.
-These drivers come with angled tips to allow them to fit deeper into the screw head, thus reducing the chances of the driver sliding out.
+Phillips Head screwdrivers get their crosshead moniker from their cruciform design.
+These types of screwdrivers come with angled tips to allow them to fit deeper into the screw head, thus reducing the chances of the driver sliding out.
 This design also allows you to apply greater torque to the driver.

 3. Pozidriv Screwdrivers

-This means that the pozirivs are more effective, efficient, and reliable than Phillips head drivers.
+This means that the pozidrivs are more effective, efficient, and reliable than Phillips head drivers.

 4. Torx Screwdrivers

 Torx drivers come with a blade with a star-shaped tip.
 This shape increases the area of contact between the tip and the screw head, thus allowing for more application of torque.